JosephineMellor/LSC_internship/README.md

 <p align="center"><em>Figures 1 & 2: Using MUSCL-Hancock to model Density for Orazang-Tang vortex and Magnetic Field ratio for Kelvin-Helmhotz instability</em></p>

 ## Linear Solov'Ev equation solver
-Solving the sparse linear equation to solve the Solov'Ev equation modelling a nuclear fusion reactor.
+Solving the sparse linear equation to solve the Solov'Ev equation modelling a Tokamak nuclear fusion reactor.
 The linear system was solved with the C++ Eigen library, as well as analytically.

   <p align="center">
   <img src="solovev.png" alt="Solov'Ev Solution" width="300" />